 Early Childhood Care is available starting at 7:00am and the core program begins at 9:00am.
-Parents are responsible for escorting their child to the assigned area to meet with a teacher where they will be signed in with the date and time.
+Parents are responsible for escorting their child to the assigned area and signing their child in with the date and time.
 We encourage eating a healthy breakfast at home before arriving at the daycare.
 Food and extra clothing should be placed in their appropriate areas, and all belongings should be labeled with the child's name.
 Upon arrival, our staff will briefly evaluate your child's health to ensure their overall wellbeing.
 After this health check, your child will be expected to wash their hands according to CDC standards before they begin their activities.

 Always be sure to say a brief goodbye to your child, even if tears occur.
 This will let them know that you have not vanished and will return later to pick them up.
-Emotional separation is prolonged if parents delay their departure by lingering outside of classrooms.
+Emotional separation is prolonged if parents delay their departure by lingering in the classrooms.